nicole-schlosberg/Interactive-Visualizations/README.md

 Interactive visualization is becoming a more prominent feature of reporting.
 Business analytics packages tend to stress the ease eith which data can be played with by non-experts.
 Allowing students to explore aspects of complex data rather than simply telling them what you see can be a powerful tool for learning as explored in the readings.
 Within the RStudio universe this functionality is accomplished through the Shiny ecosystem.
 A web-app designing interface that allows web-apps to be built from within R with limited knowledge of javascript or html.

-## Goals for this unit
+## Goals

 * Be familiar with the ways that data visualization can aid student learning
 * Understand the structure of a Shiny App
 * Be able to build a basic Shiny App to run locally on your machine
 * Be able to explore interactive functionality within a Shiny App to convey a message about data

-## Tasks for this unit
+## Completed Tasks

-In this unit you will be building a couple of basic Shiny Apps and then use your creativity to create an interactive visualization of some mid-term test data.
-As background to this task please read over the follwing materials and watch the methodological videos.
-If you find any other useful materials please add them under Additional Materials at the end of the this page and pull request the change back to this repo.
+I built a couple of basic Shiny Apps and created an interactive visualization of some mid-term test data.

 ## Resources